Kidev/TCOAALCreatorTool/README.md

 - **Scene organizer** with drag-and-drop reordering
 - No manual coding required, everything through the UI (but code possible)

+### Composition Editor (New!)

+- **Layer-based composition system** for creating custom images and animations
+- **Keyframe animation support**:
+    - Add multiple keyframes to any layer with independent time and position
+    - Animate asset positions over time
+    - Convert layers into keyframes of other layers
+    - Export as animated GIF with full keyframe support
+- **Sprite animation**: Import and animate sprite sheets
+- **Mix animations**: Combine sprite animations with keyframe animations
+- **Gallery integration**: Use imported game assets in compositions
+- **PNG/GIF export**: Export compositions as static PNG or animated GIF

 ### Asset Management

 - **Dual input system**: Upload local files OR use URLs for all assets